wk910930/ccnn/README.md

-# Chained Cascade Network for Object Detection
+# Learning Chained Deep Features and Classifiers for Cascade in Object Detection

 by Wanli Ouyang, Kun Wang, Xin Zhu and Xiaogang Wang.